Royal Society of Painter-Printmakers: History

 The Royal Society of Painter-Printmakers (formerly Royal Society of Painter-Etchers and Engravers) has had thirteen presidents (PRE) since 1880.
 They were: Sir Francis Seymour Haden (founder and PRE from 1880 to 1910), Professor Sir Francis Job Short (PRE from 1910 to 1938), Professor Malcolm Osborne MBE (PRE from 1938 to 1962), Professor Robert Austin (PRE from 1962 to 1970), Paul Drury (PRE from 1970 to 1975), Harry Eccleston OBE (PRE from 1975 to 1989), and Joseph Winkelman (PRE from 1989 to 1991), when the Society was renamed.
 Winkelman continued as president until 1995.
 Presidents elected by Members after this were Dr David Carpanini (PRE from 1995 to 2003), Anita Klein (PRE from 2003 to 2006), Hilary Paynter (PRE from 2006 to 2011), Dr Bren Unwin (PRE from 2011 to 2013), Mychael Barratt (PRE from 2013 to 2018).

-Professor Dr David Ferry was elected President of the Royal Society of Painter-Printmakers in 2018.
-To support the President and help direct the affairs of the Society there is an RE Council and four RE Officers as outlined in the RE Charter: these are Vice-president Michelle Griffiths (VPRE from 2018), Hon.
+Professor Dr David Dawson Ferry was elected President of the Royal Society of Painter-Printmakers in June 2018.
+Due to his outstanding leadership and international outlook, Dr. Ferry was re-elected by members of the RE as President in 2023, 2024 and 2025.
+Under Dr. Ferry’s acumen, energy and commitment, the RE’s prestige, profile and membership has expanded globally.
+To support the President and help direct the affairs of the Society there is an RE Council and four RE Officers as outlined in the 1888 RE Charter: these are Vice-president Marianne Ferm (VPRE from 2024), Hon.
 Treasurer Louise Hayward (since 2019), Hon.
 Curator (Historian & Archivist) Edward Twohig (since 2021) and current Hon.
 Secretary of the RE is Professor Timothy Emlyn Jones (since 2022).

+A strong affiliation with Guanlan International Print Biennial (China) and the Printmaking Museum of China has been made with the RE in recent years.
+Guanlan Original Printmaking Base covers all aspects of original printmaking: 'creation, production, display, collection, exchange, research, training and market development“.